Techniques to Develop your Oral Skills

 - Bring to mind – try to remember and write down dialogues or other texts using that language, while you read aloud what you write.

-- Listen and Predict: very often, we know before we hear!
-We imagine something because of experience.
+- Listen and Predict: we often know before we hear!
+We can imagine some things because of our knowledge and experience.

-- Skimming/Getting the gist of what’s being said: this is only possible if you step back and contemplate the complete scene, not if you focus in a word-by-word approach, because you are likely to encounter a word you don’t know and then you’ll panic, and because in order to understand a situation, we just need to understand a few words -- just think of conversations at discos!
+- Skimming / Getting the gist of what's being said: this is only possible if you step back and contemplate the complete scene.
+It's not possible if you focus in a word-by-word approach, because you are likely to encounter a word you don't know and then you'll panic, and because in order to understand a situation, we just need to understand the whole picture plus a few key words -- just think of conversations at discos!

-- Scanning/Looking for specific information: sometimes we just need to understand specific words, so we don’t pay attention to the rest.
-How do we know when the info we need is going to appear?
-Because we know about textual structure; because we know what we are looking for.
+- Scanning / Looking for specific information: sometimes we just need to understand specific words, so we don't pay attention to the rest and we just know how to look for the information we need.
+Think about this.
+Then how do we know when the info we need is going to appear?
+Because we know about textual structure and we know what we are looking for.

 Life knowledge, sociocultural knowledge.
 Notice:

-The sounds in the situation – what’s happening – cars moving slowly, horns sounding
+• The atmosphere sounds in the situation – what's happening – cars moving slowly, horns sounding

-The tone of people’s voices – moods, atmosphere – conversations at a party
+• The tone of people's voices – moods, feelings... – conversations at a party

 Linguistic knowledge